International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 Callback messages will be sent to paths under the base URL as described by this specification.
 Note that provider connectors should properly handle the cases where a trailing `/` is included with or absent from the `callbackAddress` when resolving full URL.

-The @id is the correlation id that will be used for callback messages.

-The provider connector must return an HTTP 201 (Created) response with the location header set to the location of the transfer process and a body containing the [TransferProcess](./message/transfer-process.json) message:
+The provider connector must return an HTTP 201 (Created) response with a body containing the [TransferProcess](./message/transfer-process.json) message:

  ```